drmingdrmer/suraft/rfcs/0001-goals.md

-# suraft: A Raft Consensus Implementation on Shared Storage
+# suRaft: A Raft Consensus Implementation on Shared Storage

 ## Overview

-**suraft** is a distributed consensus project that adapts the Raft algorithm to work with shared storage systems like Amazon S3.
-By leveraging shared storage, `suraft` simplifies distributed consensus by eliminating log replication, making it ideal for cloud environments with reliable storage services.
+**suRaft** is a distributed consensus project that adapts the Raft algorithm to work with shared storage systems like Amazon S3.
+By leveraging shared storage, `suRaft` simplifies distributed consensus by eliminating log replication, making it ideal for cloud environments with reliable storage services.

 ## Goals